 The Need for Establishment of a Geographic Information System

 A Geographic Information System is at the same time a Decision/planning Support System (DSS/PSS); hence it's utility for the management of spatial resources.
 In a document prepared by the DHI for implementing a GIS system related to ICZM in Iran we read:"…overall objective of implementing GIS/MIS based technology is to provide GIS based Decision Support and Planning Tools to assist in the implementation of the Integrated Coastal Zone Management in Iran."
 (DHI, 2003, p.
 2).
 "By GIS we mean the integration of all the methods and tools that can be useful to establish a decision support system (DSS) for spatially related problems" (Fedra and Feoli, 1998, p.
 4).
 By establishing such a facility one can analyze and hopefully foresee the consequences of various policies in advance and take better decisions.

-Some of the principles prevailing in ICZM such as multi-disciplinary and comprehensive approach are also included in GIS tools.
-With the help of GIS various data (biological, physical, ecological, social, economical, administrative …) and many different views and interests, which are sometimes contradictory (e.g. development at any price versus environmental protection) could be integrated in a single system and by analyzing them one could reach optimal (or at least a compromise) solution.
-These are why GIS has become a key tool for integrated coastal management all around the world.
+Some of the principles prevailing in ICZM such as multi-disciplinary and comprehensive approaches are also included in GIS tools.
+With the help of GIS's various data (biological, physical, ecological, social, economical, administrative …) and many different views and interests, which are sometimes contradictory (e.g. development at any price versus environmental protection), which could be integrated in a single system and by analyzing them one could reach an optimal (or at least a compromise) solution.
+This is why GIS has become a key tool for integrated coastal management all around the world.
 Some of the advantages of these systems are:

-- Very suitable technology for storage and management of voluminous spatial data
+- A very suitable technology for storage and management of voluminous spatial data

-- Very capable tool for recognition of relations, patterns, and spatial processes
+- A very capable tool for recognition of relations, patterns, and spatial processes

-- Suitable methodology to support decision-making and planning
+- A suitable methodology to support decision-making and planning

-- Suitable approach to produce and display of high-quality maps
+- A suitable approach to produce and display of high-quality maps